How to Use Copyright Music on Instagram

 Today, we’re giving you ALL the rules and requirements to use copyright music on Instagram.
 We’ll also break it down by feature, so you can find all the details you need to create Instagram videos with music!

 The contents of this post do not constitute legal advice and are subject to change.
-Always pay attention to Instagram’s direct insight, as well as any in-app suggestions or restrictions.
-The nature of copyright music is ever-evolving, and as such, the best advice is only to use music you have the rights to use.
+Always pay attention to Instagram’s direct insight and any in-app suggestions or restrictions.
+The nature of copyright music is ever-evolving, and the best advice is only to use music you have the rights or correct license for.